 Accepts crypto payments while offline

-Supports 1184 coins
+Supports more than 1,000 coins

-Works on Windows, OS X and Linux
+Works on Windows, OS X, and Linux

 Easy recovery without loss of private keys